 The students kicked off the program in Washington D.C., where they spent two days touring the nation’s capital and attending a meeting on Capitol Hill and a reception at the Japan Embassy.
 The students also participated in an especially impactful meeting with a U.S. government representative, where three students shared their experiences during and after the earthquake and tsunami.

-Visiting the World of Coca-Cola in Atlanta.
+Visiting the World of

 The students then began their three-week homestay program, engaging in language classes and cultural experiences.
 The brave and motivated participants saw the experience as more than just an international exchange program.
 They saw it as an opportunity to gain valuable knowledge that will help them heal from their traumatic experiences and build a better, safer and more sustainable future for Japan.